-The median wage in 2015 for Property and Community Association Managers in California was $62,613 annually, or $30.10 hourly.
+The median wage in 2016 for Property and Community Association Managers in California is $61,585 annually, or $29.61 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers provide vacation, sick leave, and medical insurance.
 Some provide dental and life insurance, and a few also offer retirement plans and vision insurance.
 Property and Community Association Managers may receive a rent-reduced or rent-free apartment and a utility allowance as part of their compensation package.
 Those who are self-employed must provide their own insurance and retirement.

 Employment opportunities for Property and Community Association Managers fluctuate from year-to-year because the strength of the economy affects their demand.
 Growth of an older population will increase the need for specialized housing, such as assisted-living facilities and retirement communities, which requires property management.